kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/03-user-authorization-in-graphql/17-clear-state-and-redirect.md

-# Clear State and Redirect upon addGenealogy Mutation
+# Clear State and Redirect upon addCologne Mutation
-## Add createdDate field in our Genealogy so we can sort by it
+## Add createdDate field in our Cologne so we can sort by it
-* To clean up our data wipe out your Genealogy db and start with fresh data with this new field
+* To clean up our data wipe out your Cologne db and start with fresh data with this new field
 * Add a couple new Genealogies

-### Examine our Genealogy model
+### Examine our Cologne model

-`models/Genealogy.js`
+`models/Cologne.js`

 ```
-const GenealogySchema = new Schema({
+const CologneSchema = new Schema({
   firstName: {
     type: String,
     required: true,